rds8rds/nsl_trainee_program/documentations/OOP and clean coding.md

 - **Realization (Implements):** A class implements an interface.
 - **Generalization:** A general concept or class is inherited by more specific

-### Why Association is always preferred over Aggregation ?
+### Why Association is preferred over Aggregation ?

 1. **Flexibility**: